Shiva-Br/architecture-decision-records/routing.md

 ### Ease of Use and Learning Curve

-React Router DOM has a gentler learning curve due to its widespread usage and comprehensive documentation.
+React Router has a gentler learning curve due to its widespread usage and comprehensive documentation.
 However, TanStack Router, while initially more challenging, offers greater long-term benefits in terms of flexibility and modern development practices.

 ### Performance